Monday, June 17, 2024

 have s_xs'_y: sorted(insert(xs',y)) by apply IH[y] to s_xs

 The second requires more thinking.
-We know that x ≤ y in this case and we already proved that x is less-or-equal all the elements in xs'.
-So we know that
+We know that x ≤ y in this case by the following reasoning.

 have x_le_y: x ≤ y